Professional Reviews

 Kaspersky Safe Kids Installation & Setup

-Kaspersky Safe Kids has parental apps for iOS, Android, and web browsers, and kids apps for iOS, Android, Windows, and macOS.
+Kaspersky Safe Kids has easy-to-use apps for parents and kids.
+It has parental apps for iOS, Android, and web browsers, and kids apps for iOS, Android, Windows, and macOS.
 If you are looking for a parental app that can also monitor Kindle and Chromebook devices, I recommend checking out Qustodio.

 Apps for Kids Apps for Parents